andresg9108/onep/README.md

 See how the "oApp.loadTemplate(parameter1, parameter2, parameter3)" function is used to add new templates, where the first parameter is the name of the template, the second parameter is the ID where the template is loaded and the third parameter is the data that is send the template.

-Note: "grunt" may have problems loading new files, so it is recommended to stop the console using Ctrl+C and run "npm start" again.
+Note: "grunt" may have problems loading new files, so it is recommended to stop the console using Ctrl + C, run "npm start" again and try to save the changes again.

 <span id="UsingSASS"></span>
 ## Using SASS ##